Project: Mist Demo, Player Count, and Early Access Pricing Guide

 Steam currently says the price is planned to increase when the full version releases.

-Should I buy Project: Mist on day one or wait?
+Should I buy Project: Mist now or wait?

-Buy day one if you are comfortable with Early Access iteration and want to learn the systems early.
+Buy now if you are comfortable with Early Access iteration and want to learn the systems early.
 Wait if you need verified performance, save behavior, and full co-op testing first.